michaldev7/SM_BattleGame_from_bitbucket/README.md

 - OpenJDK 11
 - maven

+###
-After script will be executed , backend will be running on http://localhost:8080/game
+####After script will be executed , backend will be running on http://localhost:8080/game
+###

-1. Are there any assumptions in your solution that we should be aware of during the code review?
+1. ###Are there any assumptions in your solution that we should be aware of during the code review?
 Answer: I know that packages are organized more like services/dao layer and should be domain layer.
 But usually applications are connected with database so probably there will be request soon to add database then this type of packages will suit to solution.

+b) Now game board (and ships) are generated using permutation , placed in method:  GameBoard.GenerateAllPositionsInGame Then , player ships positions are taken.
+And if game position generated with permutation is free (not used by Player as ship) then this field is marked as sea (place without ship).

-2. What technologies have you chosen to implement the backend?
+###2.
+What technologies have you chosen to implement the backend?
 Why?
 -I used orika mapper for easy separation logic and have dedicated place for mapping.
    -Another tools are coming from javax.validation - this allow me to easy validate incoming request position for given pattern: @Pattern(regexp = "^(([A-z][0-9]+)|([0-9]+))$", message = "Position must match of format: one letter, then numbers").
    -Thanks to that I can do validation as fast I can and thanks to that invalid request are rejected as soon as possible, which will produce less logs if we will add any logging.